cloudcreativity/ddd-modules/docs/guide/infrastructure/units-of-work.md

 ## Unit of Work

-To implement a unit of work, you need to implement the `UnitOfWorkInterface`:
+To implement a unit of work, you need to implement the `UnitOfWorkInterface` in your infrastructure layer:

 ```php
 namespace CloudCreativity\Modules\Infrastructure\UnitOfWork;